|Placed On:||18th September 2023|

 Queen Mary University of London is a leading UK Russell Group University with around 33,000 students from over 170 nationalities.
 We are a values-led institution with a strong brand identity centered on inclusion.
 Our Strategy 2030 sets out a vision to open the doors of opportunity and reflects our mission to create a truly inclusive environment, building on our cherished cultural diversity, where students and staff flourish, reach their full potential and are proud to be part of the University.

-You must be an internationally renowned academic with a significant track record of high-quality research in the field of Energy and/or Climate Change Law at a national and international level.
+You must be an internationally renowned academic with a significant track record of high-quality research in the fields of Commercial Law (e.g. trade/procurement law, contract law, corporate law, business regulation, and/or others in the general field of commercial law) at a national and international level.
 You must have a track record of attracting substantial research funding and the ability to develop research-led teaching and engage with a range of learning and teaching mediums.
 A collegiate and positive team player, with proven leadership experience, capable of energising and inspiring colleagues and stakeholders at all levels and use your first-class people skills to mentor students and staff.
 You must have a commitment to the University’s values and will be able to evidence leadership in embedding the principles of equality, diversity and inclusion.

 We particularly welcome applications from people who identify as Black, Asian or Ethnic Minority and/or women.